 The biggest risk is periodontitis.
 Over the past twenty years, research has examined the impact of periodontitis on pregnancy development and infant health.
 The condition has been identified as a potential risk factor for premature birth, low birth weight, pre-eclampsia and other gestational complications.

-Can nausea during pregnancy be problematic for your teeth?
+Can nausea during pregnancy be a problem for your teeth?

 The acidity caused by vomiting can weaken tooth enamel.
 So don't brush your teeth immediately after vomiting.
 Simply rinse your mouth with water, avoiding acidic substances such as lemon.